-- Providing on-site accommodation for rangers, so it provides decent housing for UWA staff and ensures a continuous staff presence within the national park.
-This presence helps deter illegal activities such as poaching, thereby enhancing the security of the park and its resources. - The comfort of the rangers with their families at their workplaces, with inclusion of such features as, for example, water born toilets, rainwater harvesting systems will be installed under this project. - Timely Response to Emergencies: having rangers living within the new allocated sites will allow quicker response times to emergencies such as wildfires, human wildlife conflict, natural disasters, or medical incidents. - Provide a good first impression as visitors enters the park through the new gate.
+- Providing on-site accommodation for rangers, so it provides decent housing for UWA staff and ensures a continuous staff presence within the reserve.
+This presence helps deter illegal activities such as poaching, thereby enhancing the security of the reserve and its resources. - The comfort of the rangers with their families at their workplaces, with inclusion of such features as, for example, water born toilets, rainwater harvesting systems will be installed under this project. - Timely Response to Emergencies: having rangers living within the new allocated sites will allow quicker response times to emergencies such as wildfires, human wildlife conflict, natural disasters, or medical incidents.